Burn (Deep Purple album): Music and lyrics

 Purple's hard-rock sound incorporated elements of soul and funk, which would become much more prominent on the follow-up album, Stormbringer.
 There was a huge influence of boogie-oriented rock sound which is made in the same way it follows suit with soul and funk.
 For the first time, it features a more mainstream blues tone approach to their albums since Coverdale's introduction, although Blackmore wanted to give a new sound with different methods of genres.
 Lord said that the biggest difference between Burn and the previous albums is in the vocal parts, which the band did "in a completely different way".
 According to Lord, the song sounds much more liberated on the album than before:

 ”It had been rehearsed and thought about in advance, unlike those albums where we just jammed in the studio until the song was born.
-Now the only song like that was the instrumental ("'A' 200"), and that was only because I wanted to use a synthesizer.”
+Now the only song like that was the instrumental ("'A' 200"), and that was only because I wanted to use a synthesiser.”

-In previous albums, all members of the band were automatically entered in the composer information of the songs, but now the practice was changed under Blackmore's initiative.
-He was tired of dividing the royalties into five parts, even if the others had little involvement in the composition.
+In previous albums, all members of the band had been automatically credited as composers.
+But this approach was changed by Blackmore, who was tired of dividing the royalties into five parts, even when the others had little involvement in the composition.
 "Everyone should get what they do," Blackmore stated.
 However, the new practice was followed only in the songs "Sail Away", "Mistreated" (credited to Blackmore and Coverdale) and "'A' 200" (credited to Blackmore, Lord, and Paice).
-Hughes participated in songwriting but was cheated out of his credits due to unexpired contractual obligations from Blackmore.
-However, the 30th-anniversary edition of the album included Hughes in the credits for all the tracks except "Sail Away", "Mistreated", "A' 200" and bonus track "Coronarias Redig".
+Hughes participated in song-writing but was cheated out of his credits due to unexpired contractual obligations.
+However, the 30th-anniversary edition of the album credited Hughes in all the tracks except "Sail Away", "Mistreated", "A' 200" and bonus track "Coronarias Redig".

 The opening "Burn" is one of the highlights of the album.
 Allmusic's Eduardo Rivadavia cites it as one of the band's best opening tracks, along with “Highway Star” from Machine Head.
 Paice's drumming is strongly featured.
 The riff is borrowed from George Gershwin's "Fascinating Rhythm", and there are influences from classical music.
-Lord took the solos on the Hammond organ, closing in with more classical-influenced synthesizers.
+Lord took the solos on the Hammond organ, closing in with more classical-influenced synthesisers.
 David Coverdale wrote four different lyrics for the song, as he sometimes had trouble writing lyrics that pleased Blackmore.
-Blackmore wanted the songs to deal with things like demonology and mythology, and to avoid rock clichés such as bands, hotels, and touring life.
-He equated his opinion to the fact that no one is interested in listening to plumbers' stories about installation work or bankers talking about the financial world.
-According to Coverdale, during recording in Montreux, he spent all night writing four to six different lyrics, and Blackmore chose which ended up on the recording.
+Blackmore wanted the songs to deal with such topics as demonology and mythology, and to avoid rock clichés such as bands, hotels, and touring life, arguing that no one is interested in listening to plumbers' stories about plumbing or bankers talking about finance.
+According to Coverdale, during recording in Montreux, he spent all night writing u to six different lyrics, with Blackmore choosing which was used for the recording.
 Coverdale viewed them as "science fiction" poems.